rfulkerson/23spring1400/README.md

 Class Results | Next Step
 :-- | :--
 &lt; 30% | Just-in-time (JIT) teaching is used to clarify the material.
-A second vote is sometimes taken to judge a hopeful positive change in understanding of the material.
+A second vote is sometimes taken to evaluate new understanding of the material after that JIT teaching.
 30% to 79% | The class breaks up into small groups of 2-4 students to discuss the question for 4-6 minutes.
 The question is presented again and the class votes on the question a second time to evaluate student understanding after those discussions.
 &ge; 80% | Some clarifying discussion is had by the instructor about the correct answer as well as why the other answers are incorrect and then the next question or activity is presented.